chris-hinds/mdgroup-tech-challenge/README.md

 - [x] Ensure App URL updates during navigation
 - [x] Fetch 3 new images if the user refreshes the breed page and remove the old images
 - [x] Fetch all required data if landing on `/breed-group/<breed>` without navigating to it from the main page
-- [ ] Implement global app layout
+- [x] Implement global app layout
-- [ ] Style the App
+- [x] Style the App
 - [x] Add image refresh button
-- [ ] Display No' of breeds in the group on the home screen
+- [x] Display No' of breeds in the group on the home screen
 - [x] Display all breed names in a group on the breed page

+## Extras

+I had a (sort or) workinmg version on filtering the list of breeds, however ran into a slight issue so decided to remove it.
+I'd like to dscuss this part with you.